 related safeguarding or technology policies and procedures

 roles and responsibilities

 training of staff

 curriculum and learning opportunities

 procurement decisions

 how often and what is checked

 monitoring strategies

-The review should be done as a minimum annually, or when:
+The review when: should be done as a minimum annually, or

-a safeguarding risk is identified
+• a safeguarding risk is identified

-there is a change in working practice, like

-remote access or BYOD
+there is a change in working practice, like remote access or BYOD

-new technology is introduced
+• new technology is introduced

-Checks to your filtering provision need to be completed and recorded as part of your filtering and monitoring review process.
-How often the checks take place should be based on your context, the risks highlighted in your filtering and monitoring review, and any other risk assessments.
-Checks should be undertaken from both a safeguarding and IT perspective.
-When checking filtering and monitoring systems you should make sure that the system setup has not changed or been deactivated.
-The checks should include a range of:
+review proc be based or filtering and assessment safeguardin ed as part of your filtering and monitoring cess.
+How often the checks take place should a your context, the risks highlighted in your d monitoring review, and any other risk s.
+Checks should be undertaken from both a og and IT perspective.

+should mak king filtering and monitoring systems you e sure that the system setup has not been deactivated.
+The checks should include
-school owned devices and services, including

-those used off site
+• school owned devices and services, including those used off site

-geographical areas across the site
+• geographical areas across the site

 user groups, for example, teachers, pupils and guests

-You should keep a log of your checks so they can be reviewed.
-You should record:
+keep a log of your checks so they can be ou should record:

-when the checks took place
+• when the checks took place

 who did the check

-what they tested or checked
+• what they tested or checked

-resulting actions
+• resulting actions

 You should make sure that:

-all staff know how to report and record concerns filtering and monitoring systems work on new devices and services before releasing them to staff and pupils blocklists are reviewed and they can be modified in line with changes to safeguarding risks Check that your filtering system is blocking access to: illegal child sexual abuse material unlawful terrorist content adult content Your filtering system should block harmful or inappropriate content, without unreasonably impacting teaching and learning No filtering system can be 100% effective.
+all staff know how to report and record concerns filtering and monitoring systems work on new devices and services before releasing them to staff and pupils blocklists are reviewed and they can be modified in line with changes to safeguarding risks g Check that your filtering system is blocking access to: illegal child sexual abuse material unlawful terrorist content adult content Your filtering system should block harmful or inappropriate content, without unreasonably impacting teaching and learning No filtering system can be 100% effective.
 You need to understand the coverage of your filtering system, any limitations it has, and mitigate accordingly to minimise harm and meet your statutory requirements An effective filtering system needs to block internet access to harmful sites and inappropriate content.
-It should not: unreasonably impact teaching and learning or school administration restrict students from learning how to assess and manage risk themselves Governing bodies and proprietors need to support the senior leadership team to procure and set up systems which meet this standard and the risk profile of the school or college.
+It should not: unreasonably impact teaching and learning or school administration restrict students from learning how to assess and manage risk themselves ; Governing bodies and proprietors need to support the senior leadership team to procure and set up systems which meet this standard and the risk profile of the school or college.
 Management of filtering systems requires the specialist knowledge of both safeguarding and IT staff to be effective.
-You may need to ask your filtering provider for system specific training and support.
+You may need to ask your filtering provider for system specific training and support. r